How can we make a profit when wheat prices are falling and meat prices are rising?

 Today we would like to bring to your attention another Personal Composite Instrument (PCI)realized in trading terminal NetTradeX.
 Let's use trading instruments from the Commodities section this time.
 Let's take two agricultural futures: frozen beef and wheat.
 Let's create a PCI of the following form: Wheat/F-cattle.
 That means we will have wheat in the base part and frozen beef in the quoted part.
 Let's look at the main trends in supply and demand dynamics for both products.

-Articles of the master class "Arbitrage Trading"
+Articles of the Master Class "Arbitrage Trading"

 Wheat: stable demand for the future